vaibhavmande/quote-tab/README.md

 # QuoteTab

-Pull Quotes from theysaidso on every new chrome tab
+A chrome extension to display quote of the day from <a href="https://theysaidso.com/api/">They Said So</a> on every new tab page.